 What is J-Term?
 When I was in college, we had to take a course that lasted for the entirety of January.
 I could choose from required semester courses that were condensed into a few weeks or I could choose from fun courses that fulfilled elective requirements.
 I remember my courses well.
 One such course was Spanish and we listened to or spoke Spanish ONLY from 8:00am – 3:00pm every day!
 My roommates and I were communicating in Spanish and I was thinking and dreaming in Spanish by the time it was over.
 Another course I took was Media and Culture where we would watch movies and discuss how the movies represented different aspects of current culture.
 J-Terms are memorable, and this is why many high schools are implementing a J-Term at their school.

 A final internship story involves students who were given the opportunity to go shadow in the medical field.
 We had a parent who was an obstetrician and some of my students got to observe a live birth as well as a Cesarean section.
-It got them so excited about going into the medical field!
-It also helped to motivate them to do well in their current classes in order to get into college and do what they are passionate about.
+This experience excited them about going into the medical field, and it helped to motivate them to do well in their current classes in order to get into college and do what they are passionate about.

 On to my next J-Term course.
 I have lived a lot of life making unhealthy choices when it comes to eating.
 Several years ago, my husband and I jumped on the Whole30 bandwagon, read the book, and did several rounds of Whole30.
 For those of you who have no idea what this is, the short of it is that you have absolutely NO dairy, wheat, soy, artificial ingredients or additives, or added sugar of any kind for 30 days.
 Then, after those thirty days, you slowly add back in one of those categories to see how it affects your body.
 I became passionate about healthy eating and living and decided to do a second J-Term Course called “It Starts With Food.”

-The final J-Term course I want to share about I titled “Debt Free Degree,” which was a spinoff from Ramsey Personality Anthony O’Neal’s book.
+The final J-Term course I want to share about I titled, “Debt Free Degree,” which was a spinoff from Ramsey Personality Anthony O’Neal’s book.
 I taught Financial Peace at my school and have been through his program personally.
-I wish I would have had this knowledge when I was my students’ ages.
+I wish I would have had this knowledge when I was the age of my students.
 This J-Term was simply a time for juniors and seniors to dedicate their efforts toward filling out college applications as well as scouring the internet for scholarships to apply for.
-January begins a time I have labeled the “senior scramble” where they begin to realize that time is quickly running out to research ways to pay for college or they will be stuck with tens of thousands of dollars in student loans.
+January begins a time I have labeled the “senior scramble” when they begin to realize that time is quickly running out to research ways to pay for college or they will be stuck with tens of thousands of dollars in student loans.

 Freshmen and Sophomores were also encouraged to sign up for this class but they had different items on their agenda.
 They read through the “Debt Free Degree” book together with me and they began to map out things to do each year of high school that would help them go to college debt free.
 This included creating an Excel worksheet and listing out scholarships they could apply for and when.
 Believe it or not, there are scholarships students can fill out as freshmen!
 Who knew?!
-I didn’t before I read this book and taught this J-Term.
 The underclassmen also took some career and personality assessments to help them better understand what types of careers would be the best fit for them.
 Students learned that the best way to go to college debt free is to spend an average of 30-60 minutes per day filling out scholarships.

-On a side note, other J-Term courses that have been offered throughout the years include but are not limited to mission trips to Haiti; Advanced Mammalian Dissection; Guitar Worship; Judge, Juries, and the Court; It’s a Foul!; The Art of Serving; Ceramics; Leadership Academy; X-Fit and Mental Resilience; Reader’s Theatre; Board Game Strategies; and many, many more.
+Other J-Term courses that have been offered throughout the years include mission trips to Haiti; Advanced Mammalian Dissection; Guitar Worship; Judge, Juries, and the Court; It’s a Foul!; The Art of Serving; Ceramics; Leadership Academy; X-Fit and Mental Resilience; Reader’s Theatre; Board Game Strategies; and many, many more.